 Past participants regularly comment that our classes were THE most important bit of pre-birth preparation they did - so schedule an ABA workshop or class now.

 Families with newborns are welcome, although do contact us – as we have other support options which may more helpful.

 Absolutely!
 Our workshops are designed to pre-emptively answer many of your questions – we speak with 60,000+ new parents every year – so we know what you’re searching for answers on.
 We allow for lots of questions so ask them to the breastfeeding educator OR breastfeeding mum within the workshop.
 If your situation is complex, or more individual support is your style, you may like to ask your question during the break or at the end of the workshop.

 Alternatively, attend our online Breastfeeding Preparation Sessions for general breastfeeding information and tips, and then talk over any further concerns with a breastfeeding counsellor on the National Breastfeeding Helpline – available 24/7 and free of charge.
 Many of our breastfeeding counsellors (who answer your call) also lead our workshops and classes, and all are informed by the same evidence-led and practical information, free from any commercial bias.

 We also offer specialty online workshops for LGBT+ families, those expecting multiples and mums with diabetes.

 We do offer some face-to-face breastfeeding education classes for mothers expecting multiples, however, these may be limited depending on your location.

-Alternatively, our online Multiples Breastfeeding Education Live sessions run more frequently and can be completed from the comfort of your own home.
+Alternatively, our online Multiples Breastfeeding Preparation Sessions run more frequently and can be completed from the comfort of your own home.